rat-v/Big-Project-on-AD-and-Splunk/README.md

 # Building a Comprehensive Security Home Lab: Active Directory, Splunk SIEM, and Threat Simulation
 ## Objective

-The objectives of this project are to: create an Active Directory home lab and build a functional domain environment, build a Splunk SIEM and install Sysmon + telemetry forwarders on appropriate devices, and simulate multiple attacks against a Windows 10 target and query those security events in Splunk.
+The objectives of this project are to: build a functional domain environment with Active Directory, build a Splunk SIEM and install Sysmon + telemetry forwarders on appropriate devices, and simulate multiple attacks against a Windows 10 target and query those security events in Splunk.